Uganda became a Party to the WHO Framework Convention on Tobacco Control on September 18, 2007.

 Roadmap to Tobacco Control Legislation

 The Tobacco Control Act, 2015 is the primary legislation regulating tobacco products and tobacco use in Uganda.
 It regulates smoking in public places; tobacco advertising, promotion and sponsorship; tobacco product sales; tobacco packaging and labeling; and protection against tobacco industry interference, among other policy areas.
-Provisions on tobacco packaging and labeling require implementing regulations from the Ministry of Health.
-The Ministry of Health has not yet issued these regulations as of the date of this review.
-Therefore, the current regulations contained in US 313 remain in effect for cigarette packaging and labeling.
+Implementing regulations were issued in 2019.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.